 THE LABEL IS THE LAW-see the Pesticide Use Disclaimer on the first page of chapter F. Recommended Fungicides

 Nematodes

-See chapter E Pest Management (sections E 1.5 Soil Fumigation and E 1.6 Nematodes Control) for listed fumigants or use nematicides listed below.
+See sections E 1.5.
+Soil Fumigation and E 1.6.
+Nematode Control for listed fumigants or use nematicides listed below.
 Consult the label.